A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Stochastic FitzHugh-Nagumo model

 \section{Stochastic FitzHugh-Nagumo model}

-In this section, the proposed splitting methods are illustrated on the stochastic FHN model, a widely used neuronal model.
-It is given by the following $2$-dimensional SDE

-with solution $X(t):=(V(t),U(t))^{\top}$ for $t \in [0,T]$.
+In this section, the proposed splitting strategy is illustrated on the stochastic FHN model, a widely used neuronal model.
+It is given by the $2$-dimensional SDE \eqref{FHN} with solution $X(t):=(V(t),U(t))^{\top}$ for $t \in [0,T]$.
 This equation has been used to model the firing activity of single neurons \cite{FitzHugh1961,Nagumo1962}.
 If the membrane voltage of the neuron is sufficiently high, it releases an action potential, also called spike.
 The first component $(V(t))_{t \in [0,T]}$ describes the membrane voltage of the neuron at time $t$, while the second component $(U(t))_{t \in [0,T]}$ corresponds to a recovery variable modelling the channel kinetics.
-The parameter $\epsilon>0$ corresponds to the time scale separation of the two components and $\beta\geq0$ and $\gamma>0$ are position and duration parameters of an excitation, respectively.
-SDE \eqref{FHN} could be extended by adding a parameter, modelling an injected input current, to the first component of the drift.
-This parameter is typically set to zero, see, e.g., \cite{Ditlevsen2019,Leon2018,Quentin2020}, and thus neglected here.
-If it is not zero, a splitting method which considers a third subequation could be derived.
+The parameter $\epsilon>0$ corresponds to the time scale separation of the two components and $\beta\geq 0$ and $\gamma>0$ are position and duration parameters of an excitation, respectively.

-\paragraph{Properties of the FHN model}
+\subsection{Properties of the FHN model}

 If both noise intensities $\sigma_1$ and $\sigma_2$ are strictly positive, the model is elliptic.
 If $\sigma_1=0$, the diffusion term becomes $\Sigma dW(t)=(0,\sigma_2)^\top dW_2(t)$, corresponding to the notation in \eqref{eq:hypo_SDE}.
 In this case, due to the $U$-component entering the first entry of the drift $F(X(t))$, the model is hypoelliptic.
 This is confirmed by the fact that